 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in a transaction (not a forced liquidation or distress sale) between market participants at the measurement date, that is, an exit value.
-Refer to note 7 to the consolidated financial statements for further details.
+Refer to note 7 to the unaudited condensed interim consolidated financial statements for further details.